seanbaxter/DirectXShaderCompiler/docs/TableGen/BackEnds.rst

 The macros will be undef'd automatically as they're used, in the include file.

-On all LLVM back-ends, the ``llvm-tblgen`` binary will be executed on the root TableGen file ``<Target>.td``, which should include all others.
+On all LLVM37 back-ends, the ``llvm37-tblgen`` binary will be executed on the root TableGen file ``<Target>.td``, which should include all others.
 This guarantees that all information needed is accessible, and that no duplication is needed in the TbleGen files.